-The major structures of the cardiovascular system include blood vessels (arteries, arterioles, veins, venules), the heart, superior and inferior vena cava, aorta, left and right atrium, left and right ventricle, mitral valve, tricuspid valve, aortic valve, pulmonary valve.
+The major structures of the cardiovascular system include blood vessels (like arteries and veins), the heart, superior and inferior vena cava, aorta, left and right atriums, left and right ventricles, etc.

 The cardiovascular system is responsible for pumping five liters of blood through the body at any given time.
 The cardiovascular system has several different functions.
 It serves to remove metabolic waste from the body.
 At the same time, the cardiovascular system serves to provide much-needed nutrients to the body.
 It also provides protection from foreign microbes and viruses through the function of the white blood cells.
 Finally, the cardiovascular system helps keep our bodies in a state of homeostasis by controlling body temperature, pH balance, and water retention of cells.

 Exercises focused on the cardiovascular system will help to strengthen the heart.
 The heart is a muscle that needs to be strengthened through regular exercise just like any other muscle in our bodies.
 It is important to give the heart a good workout alongside the other areas in our bodies.